markchil/profiletools/docs/source/datamodel.rst

 :py:class:`~profiletools.core.Profile` instance.
 The GP can then be trained by calling :py:meth:`~profiletools.core.Profile.find_gp_MAP_estimate`.
 Once this is complete, the smoothed curve can be obtained using :py:meth:`~profiletools.core.Profile.smooth`.
-If additional adjustment to the :py:class:`~gptools.gaussian_process.GaussianProcess` instance are needed, it is kept in the `gp` attribute of the :py:class:`~profiletools.core.Profile` instance.
+If additional adjustments to the :py:class:`~gptools.gaussian_process.GaussianProcess` instance are needed, it is kept in the `gp` attribute of the :py:class:`~profiletools.core.Profile` instance.